Jonathunky/everycase/pages/support.md

 - Does not track you in any way, shape, or form
 - Does not embed personalized ads
-- Does not use third-party tools such as Google Fonts that might compromise user privacy.
+- Does not use third-party tools such as Google Fonts that might compromise user privacy

 And never ever will.
 It's also **dead fast**, **100% non-intrusive**, and uses privacy-preserving [@vercel/analytics](https://vercel.com/docs/analytics/privacy-policy).